 La Jolla is home to the largest annual aggregation of leopard sharks in the world.
-Every summer, locals and visitors flock to La Jolla Shores beach—recently named the #8 Best Beach in the United States by TripAdvisor—to swim, snorkel, kayak and dive with the sharks.
+Every summer, locals. and visitors flock to La Jolla Shores beach to swim, snorkel, kayak and dive with the sharks.

 Even kids can enjoy this special interaction.
 La Jolla leopard sharks swim in relatively shallow warm waters near The Marine Room restaurant while foraging for food and, while skittish, often do not seem bothered by sharing the ocean here with respectful beachgoers.
 The best time of year for leopard shark viewing is between mid-June and December with peak numbers during July and August when they congregate by the thousands.

 If swimming with sharks sounds dangerous, rest assured that it’s not.
 I just learned that there has never been a report of anyone being bitten by a leopard shark.

 - La Jolla’s leopard sharks are almost all female, most of which are pregnant.
 Their gestation period is 10-11 months.
 They bear live young, and a litter will typically consist of 15-20 babies.

 - They congregate at La Jolla Shores because of its calm, warm, shallow waters—an ideal natural incubator—and abundant food in the sand, rocky reefs and kelp forest of the protected preserve, including clams, crabs, shrimp, squid, fish and fish eggs.

 - The sharks’ distinctive color pattern, resembling leopard spots, is so varied that they can be used to identify individuals, akin to fingerprints.

 - Leopard sharks live along the Pacific coast of North America from Washington to Mazatlà¡n, Mexico, including the Gulf of California.

 - They arrive at La Jolla’s shores as early as June and as late as December, peaking in August and September.